cobusbernard/cobusbernard.github.io/_posts/2015-02-19-mdadm-replace-drive.md

 fullview: false
 ---

-With all the load shedding, a drive failed in my software raid array had failed.
-Luckily, it is a [Raid-5](http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5) setup, so I had time to replace the drive and rebuild the array.
+With all the load shedding, a drive failed in my software raid array.
+It is a [Raid-5](http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5) setup, so I had time to replace the drive and rebuild the array.
 I was lucky with this failure as I randomly looked at my [mdadm](http://en.wikipedia.org/wiki/Mdadm) array today - I **really** need to set up the mail details to allow the system to mail me when something fails.
 Here is the command to check the health of your arrays:

 ~~~
 cat /proc/mdstat